energywebfoundation/origin/packages/issuer/README mermaid.md

 - private certificates
 - public certificates (used when migrating from private to public certificate)

-2) `PublicIssuer.sol` is an implementation of public I-REC compliant issuer
+2) `PublicIssuer.sol` is an implementation of a public I-REC compliant issuer

 ### Recipes

 1) Private issuance and private trading
   - issue using PrivateIssuer.requestIssue / PrivateIssuer.approveIssue
   - transfer using PrivateIssuer.privateTransfer

 2) Private issuance and public trading
   - issue using PrivateIssuer.requestIssue / PrivateIssuer.approveIssue